 Everyone's tastebuds are different though, so do experiment and find your favourite combo.
-If you're interested in reading more about the science behind tastebuds, by the way, Caroline Gilby MW wrote a fascinating article on the subject for us here.
+If you're interested in reading more about the science of taste, by the way, Caroline Gilby MW wrote a fascinating article on the subject for us.

 Meat Balinese Style (Daging Masak Bali)

 A simple but effective recipe which is very hot.
 Reduce the number of chillies if you prefer things less spicy.
 Beef is the traditional meat used in this recipe, but lamb, mutton or pork can be substituted and it can be adapted to use leftovers too.
 Serve hot with rice and vegetables.
 I often throw in some quickly steamed green beans or broccoli florets just before the end of cooking.